tyson-swetnam/porder/README.md

   --errorlog ERRORLOG  Filenames with error downloading
 ```

-### async download
+### multipart download
-The allows you to download the files in your order, this uses a multithreaded downloader to quickly download your files to a local folder.
+The allows you to multipart download the files in your order, this uses a multiprocessing downloader to quickly download your files to a local folder.
 It uses the order url generated using the orders tool to access and download the files.

 ```
-usage: porder asyncdownload [-h] [--url URL] [--local LOCAL]
+usage: porder multipart [-h] [--url URL] [--local LOCAL]
                             [--errorlog ERRORLOG]

 optional arguments: